LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-08-02-how-i-customized-hydejack-theme.md

 ## Add applause button for Jekyll post

-When I revisted the [hydejack's offical site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.
+When I revisited the [Hydejack official site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.
 It seems good idea to have light-cost (compare to commenting) way to communicate with visitors.
 So I gave some research on it and finally made it as below.

 ![applause button](/assets/img/2020-12-21/post_end.png)